MasonJinLuo/Collectr/README.md

 * Sublime Text 3

 ## Walk throughs of code
-For Project presentation, you can include snippets of code you found buggy, interesting, or are overall proud of here.
-Try to limit the quantity and size to quick readable bits.

 Using the cookie-session npm package, we are able to track the user's activity once they are logged in.
 Any time the user makes any posts or collects a post from another user we are able to affiliate the user's information with the posts and update the database with the new post.